siraben/ts-lint-example/readme.md

 Minimal complete example of how to use the tree-sitter bindings to perform some linting checks for the [Imp](https://softwarefoundations.cis.upenn.edu/lf-current/Imp.html) language.
+See the file `src/main.rs` for more information.
+It uses a tree-sitter query to pattern-match over the AST, iterates through the matches and reports them.

 Given a file `factorial.imp` with contents

 ```
 z := x;